kiwihosting/kiwi-docs/src/content/docs/guides/Minecraft/Java/General/multiverse-add-worlds.md

 ## Prerequisites

 - Access to the [Kiwi Hosting Panel](https://gmp.kiwihosting.net).
-- A running Minecraft Java Edition server managed through Kiwi Hosting Panel (recommended using Paper).
+- A running Minecraft Java Edition server managed through Kiwi Hosting Panel, using Spigot at the minimum.
 - Basic understanding of server management.

 ## Steps to Add Multiple Worlds